F0rgiv/reading-notes/README.md

 ## Code 301 - Intermediate Software Development

-'''code samples''' and thoughts on them will exist here as will anything else surounding the course
+'''code samples''' and thoughts on them will exist here as will anything else surrounding  the course

 - [x] Finish my creation of this page
 - [ ] begin reading material for this course